MP Estate Planning UK

 Key Benefits of Using a Trust

-Using a trust in estate planning offers several advantages, including:
+Using a trust in estate planning offers several concrete advantages under English and Welsh law:

-By understanding the different types of trusts and their benefits, individuals can make informed decisions about their estate planning, ensuring that their assets are managed and distributed according to their wishes.
+By understanding the different types of trusts and their benefits, individuals can make informed decisions about their estate planning — ensuring their assets are managed and distributed according to their wishes, rather than being eroded by tax, care fees, or family disputes.

 Reasons for Leaving Property in a Trust

-Leaving property in a trust is a decision often driven by several key factors, including the desire to avoid probate, protect assets, and minimise inheritance tax.
+Leaving property in a trust is a decision driven by several key factors, including the desire to bypass probate delays, protect assets from foreseeable threats, and plan for inheritance tax.
 By understanding these motivations, homeowners can make informed decisions about their estate planning.

 Avoiding Probate